 The repackaging through monitoring of file system and registry changes is the easiest mode for configuration, but it has a set of limitations.
 In this mode the deployment package is created on a basis of changes performed to the operating system by existing installations.
 You should choose this mode when the repackaged installations do not support silent execution or you cannot find out the parameters to be used for silent execution.
-This mode is used for creating App-V packages, as installations wrapping is not applicable for virtualization.
+This mode is used for creating App-V packages, as installations wrapping is not applicable for virtualization, and MSIX/AppX packages.
 Also this mode is to be used when you are going to create an MSI package based on generic changes, performed manually rather than those performed by existing installations.

 While monitoring existing installations, it is recommended that the Automated Monitoring mode be used.
 Using this mode guaranties that the monitoring process will stop only after the installation is fully complete, thus all the changes performed by the installation are included into the resulting deployment package.
 To use this mode, the installation setup should be designed in such a manner, that all processes performing the application and operating system configuration exit on installation completion.
 If it is not possible to fulfill these requirements, or it is not enough to monitor only those changes that are performed by existing installations, you should use the Advanced Monitoring mode.
 In such a case, you are responsible for stopping the monitoring process when all required changes are performed.